Magnetar giant flare oscillations and the nuclear symmetry energy: Introduction

 \section{Introduction}

-Highly magnetized and isolated neutron stars, known as magnetars, emit irregular and extremely energetic gamma ray flares.
-These flares are thought to occur following a starquake, in which the magnetar's crust is fractured by a reconfiguring magnetic field.
+Highly magnetized and isolated neutron stars, known as magnetars, emit irregular and extremely energetic $\gamma$-ray flares.
+These flares are thought to occur following a starquake, in which a reconfiguration of the magnetic field fractures the magnetar's crust.
 Quasi-periodic oscillations (QPOs) are observed in the tails of giant flare emissions \citep{barat83, israel05, strohmayer05, watts06}.
-Torsional modes of the oscillating crust successfully explain most QPOs \citep{duncan98, piro05, strohmayer06, samuelsson07}.
-Another model associates QPOs with magnetohydrodynamic (MHD) modes in the core~\citep{glampedakis06,levin06}.
-Neither model is able to predict all of the observed mode frequencies.
-Crustal oscillations cannot easily reproduce all of the low-frequency modes, and core MHD modes are unable to reproduce the highest QPO frequencies observed~\citep{vanHoven12}.

-Resolving these two models and obtaining a complete understanding of the mode structure in a highly magnetized neutron star remains challenging.
-Nevertheless, if some of the observed QPOs are associated with the torsional modes of the neutron star crust, then magnetars can give a unique insight into the microphysics of the neutron star crust, e.g., the nuclear symmetry energy \citep{steiner09}.
-In this work, we assume that one of the lower QPO frequencies and the 626~Hz mode observed from SGR 1806-20 both represent the torsional modes of the crust.
-If this is indeed the case, constraints on the mass and radius of the magnetar can be obtained \citep{samuelsson07,lattimer07}.
+Following the proposal by \citet{duncan98}, many have attempted to model the QPOs as torsional modes of the crust \citep[e.g.,][]{piro05, strohmayer06, samuelsson07}.
+If this is indeed the cause of the QPOs, then magnetars can give a unique insight into the microphysics of the neutron star crust \citep{steiner09}, e.g., the nuclear symmetry energy $S(n)$, here defined as the difference in energy between pure neutron matter and proton-neutron symmetric matter as a function of the baryon density, $n$.
+In particular, crust frequencies are sensitive to the quantity $L\equiv 3 n_0 \left(\partial S/\partial n\right)_{n=n_0}$~\citep{steiner09,sotani13}.
+In addition, different modes have different scalings with the neutron star mass and radius; it follows that observations of two or more modes, such as a fundamental and harmonic, can constrain the magnetar's mass and radius \citep{samuelsson07,lattimer07} and hence the equation of state (EOS) of dense matter.